 It’s not just a busy city problem though.
-Smaller cities like West Palm Beach or Juniper see more than their share of bicycle accidents as well.
+Smaller cities like West Palm Beach or Jupiter see more than their share of bicycle accidents as well.
 Florida has the most fatal bike accidents of any state in the country.

 Wherever there are cars and bicycles sharing the roads, there is a possibility of disaster, no matter how vigilant you are about road safety.

 If you’re involved in a bike accident it’s crucial you gather evidence at the scene and after to ensure you can protect yourself physically and financially from further harm.

 Keep reading to learn the type of evidence you must collect after a bike accident to protect yourself and verify the facts of the case.

 Immediately after an accident the most important thing to do is make sure everyone is safe and there is no danger of further injury or accidents.
 You’ll want to ensure everyone is out of the line of traffic and safe from the possibility of another collision happening.